satopian/poti-kaini-zh-TW/README.md

 However, potiboard.php externalizes all language settings, so no changes are needed.
 Translation of `config.php`.
 We need to translate the description of the settings.

-## [2023/01/14] v5.55.8.2
-### Bug fix

-Fixed a bug where setting the minimum number of seconds required to draw would cause all alerts that should have been displayed as "15 sec" to be displayed as "0 seconds".
-Even if this bug exists, if you set it to 60 seconds, you can post normally when it exceeds 60 seconds.
-The problem was that the remaining time was not displayed accurately, and it was all "remaining 0 sec".

 ## [2023/01/19] v5.55.8.3
 ### Bug fixes
 - PaintBBS NEO data was not received at all in the environment of PHP5.6 to PHP7.x.
 Since it works without causing an error in PHP8.1 and PHP8.2, the discovery was delayed.